Women's outfitworksmart casual

 Why it works

 Two pieces, multiple occasions.
 The white oxford shirt brings the single most versatile shirt in any wardrobe.
 The ballet flats answers it — pointed-toe, leather, soft sole.
-All-monochrome is high-contrast and architectural.
+Black on white is architectural and photographs beautifully; in person it can go stark.

 Smart-casual sweet spot.
 Reads put-together at a restaurant, fine in most modern offices, never overdressed at a weekend event.